Skip Ribbon Commands

 • student appeals and resulting decisions

-• applications and decisions relating to VCE Second Language and English as an Additional Language (EAL) eligibility
+• applications and decisions relating to VCE Second Language and EAL eligibility

-• VCE Modern Language student declarations and statuses
+• VCE Modern Languages student declarations and statuses

 • agreements to work in partnership with other providers in determining initial school-based assessments